Unidocs1/sphinx_repo_manager/README.md

 ## Setup

-1. Run `tools/requirements-install.ps1` as a normal user.
+1. Run `tools/requirements-install.ps1` as a normal user

-2. Configure the `repo_manifest.yml` (well-commented within) with your desired versioning/cloning.
+2. Configure the `repo_manifest.yml` with your desired versioning/cloning.

 ## Build